 (3) The approval of the Board is required for any significant changes to the information referred to in (1).

-7.(1) The composition portfolio and thesis, musicology thesis or transcription and edition of a substantial body of music accompanied by a critical commentary, or performance recital and thesis, are examined by two examiners, at least one of whom must be external to The University of Western Australia.
+7.(1) The composition portfolio and thesis, musicology thesis, or performance recital and thesis, are examined by two examiners, at least one of whom must be external to The University of Western Australia.

-(2) The examiners are appointed by the Board, on the recommendation of the Head of the School of Music.
+(2) The examiners are appointed by the Board, on the recommendation of the Head of the Conservatorium of Music.

 Master of Music (in performance)

-(3) For the Master of Music (in performance) the Head of the School of Music must advise the Board at least two months prior to the date of the performance program, of the details of the program, including the date, venue and other relevant details.
+(3) For the Master of Music (in performance) where one or bth examiners are examining in person, the Head of the Conservtorium of Music must advise the Board at least two months prior to the date of the performance program, of the details of the program, including the date, venue and other relevant details.

-(4) Where practical, both examiners for the Master of Music (in performance) are nominated by the Head of the School of Music at least one month prior to the performance program.
+(4) Where one or both examiners are exmining in person for the Master of Music (in performance), they are nominated by the Head of the Conservatorium of Music at least one month prior to the performance program.

-(7) If an examiner is not present at a performance program, they examine on the basis of the recording.
+(6) If examiners are not present at a performance program, they examine on the basis of the recording.